uoi-io/pxe/README.md

 # Unified OpenStack Installer PXE

 This repository contains files that are used during a server installation.
-This one contains:
+Contents:
   - PXE profiles
   - Kickstart files
   - Preseed files